Phoenix Contact: Multiple Vulnerabilities in FL SWITCH 2xxx, FL SWITCH TSN 23xx and FL SWITCH 59xx Firmware

 Summary

-Multiple vulnerabilities exist in FL SWITCH 2xxx, FL SWITCH TSN 23xx, and FL SWITCH 59xx firmware versions prior to 3.53.
-CVE-2026-22317 allows remote code execution as root user on the device.
-Five additional vulnerabilities (CVE-2026-22316, CVE-2026-22318, CVE-2026-22319, CVE-2026-22320, CVE-2026-22321) enable denial of service attacks that can limit device functionality.
-CVE-2026-22322 is a reflected cross-site scripting vulnerability in the web management interface.
-CVE-2026-22323 is a cross-site request forgery vulnerability in web management.
-All vulnerabilities are resolved in firmware version 3.53.
+Multiple vulnerabilities exist in FL SWITCH 2xxx, FL SWITCH TSN 23xx and FL SWITCH 59xx firmware versions prior to 3.53.
+CVE-2026-22317 allows remote command execution as root with high privileges.
+CVE-2026-22316, CVE-2026-22318, CVE-2026-22319, CVE-2026-22320, and CVE-2026-22321 enable denial-of-service attacks that limit device functionality.
+CVE-2026-22322 and CVE-2026-22323 are reflected cross-site scripting and cross-site request forgery vulnerabilities in the web-based management interface.
+All vulnerabilities have been resolved in firmware version 3.53.

 What this means